xmunoz/docfest_scraper/README.md

 1. Generate a valid epguid param in your browser and paste it in [here](https://github.com/mcmguaba/docfest_scraper/blob/master/docfest/spiders/doc_screenings.py#L31).
 2. In that same browser window, inspect your cookie and put that value in [here](https://github.com/mcmguaba/docfest_scraper/blob/master/docfest/spiders/doc_screenings.py#L48).
-3. Run the scraper from the command line anywhere inside the scrapy project directory. scrapy crawl dfs
+3. Run the scraper from the command line anywhere inside the scrapy project directory:

+            root@artemis:~/docfest# scrapy crawl dfs

 Happy scraping!